top of page

 Our Dogs

-Angels Without Wings is a women-owned, nonprofit dog rescue committed to promoting the health and welfare of animals.
+Angels Without Wings is a 501(c)(3) non-profit dog rescue that is run by a group of people who are dedicated to promoting the health and welfare of displaced animals.
 We provide a second chance for every dog we save.
-Driven by compassion, we work to rescue, heal, and rehome dogs in need, building a community of hope and love.
+Driven by compassion, we work to rescue, heal, and find homes for dogs in need, building a community of hope and love.

 BETTY